Water loss percentages can be useful, but they rarely tell the full story.

 It’s Time to Take Action to Secure Our Water Future

-World Water Loss Day serves as a vital reminder of the challenges posed by water loss and the importance of collective action to address them.
+World Water Loss Day is a timely reminder of the ongoing challenges posed by water loss and the need for coordinated action across the sector.

 Aqua Analytics, a leading provider of water network intelligence solutions, today announced it has been awarded a two-year asset maintenance contract extension with Yarra Valley Water, one of Australia’s largest water corporations.